loqly/loqly-vue/readme.md

 ### Using loqly in custom functionality

-You can implement loqly into your existing system and just fetch your translations.
-No need to init loqly then.
+You can also fetch translations directly, without initializing the plugin:

 ```js
 import { getTranslations } from '@loqly/vue'